philhetzel/express-mastra-demo/README.md

 ## Notes

 - This demo uses Express-specific OpenTelemetry setup (not Next.js)
-- Mastra is used as the agent framework
+- Custom instrumentation file follows [Mastra's tracing documentation](https://mastra.ai/docs/observability/tracing)
+- Instrumentation is automatically loaded via Node.js `--import` flag in npm scripts
 - The Mastra agent is using the V2 language models with `agent.generateVNext()` instead of `generate()`
+- Traces are sent to Braintrust using the BraintrustSpanProcessor